Baguuc/file-difference-tool/README.md

 ### License

-This software is licensed under GNU GENERAL PUBLIC LICENSE, more about this license can be found in [LICENSE file](./License)
+This software is licensed under GNU GENERAL PUBLIC LICENSE, more about this license can be found [there](https://www.gnu.org/licenses/gpl-3.0.en.html)